spalte/OIDCRedirect/README.md

 http://127.0.0.1:3000
 ```

-OHIF will open, initiate an OIDC flow with the OIDC Redirect, and connect to the open `server.dcmjs.org` DICOMweb server as directed in the app-config.js configuration file.
+OHIF will open and initiate an OIDC flow with the OIDC Redirect server and connect to the open `server.dcmjs.org` DICOMweb server as directed in the `app-config.js` configuration file.
 If you inspect the network connection though, you will note that an `Authorization` HTTP header has been added (default "default_access_token").
 In order to point to a Google Cloud Healthcare PACS, modify WADO-RS URIs in the app-config.js file that is passed to OHIF.

 ---